 S-100 Part 17 specifies which of the S-100 metadata classes and attributes are mandatory and which are optional.

 Product Specifications may define product-specific subsets of metadata by restricting the S-100 model.
 Restrictions on S-100 classes and attributes must be expressed as constraints applied to the S-100 model and generic schemas.
-Restrictions include making an optional attribute mandatory, using a subset of attribute values permitted by S-100, or prohibiting an optional class or attribute.
+Restrictions may include making an optional attribute mandatory, using a subset of attribute values permitted by S-100, or prohibiting an optional class or attribute.
+Further restrictions of the Exchange Catalogue elements would typically be:

+Omitting a class (for example S100_SupportFileDiscoveryMetadata).

+Omitting optional attributes of a class (for example attribute updateNumber in class S100_DatasetDiscoveryMetadata).

+Changing the multiplicity (for example mandating multiplicity 1 instead of 0).

+Constraining values in an enumerated attribute (for example only using category3 and category4 values in S100_CompliancyCategory).

+Conditional mandatory described in Remarks (for example issueTime being mandatory when the interval between datasets is shorter than 1 day, such as 6 hourly forecast).

+Mandated text for CharacterString attributes (for example S100_ProductSpecification attribute name mandated to be “Surface Currents” for S-111).

 Restrictions cannot define new metadata classes or attributes, or make a mandatory class or attribute prohibited or optional.

+If a Product Specification further restricts the Exchange Catalogue elements, an XSD file reflecting the Product Specification specific Exchange Catalogue should be provided as a Product Specific component, as per the guidance in S-100 Edition 5.2.1 Part 17.
+The naming convention for the XSD as specified in S-100 Edition 5.2.1 Part 17 is:

+nnn-x-y-z.xsd

+where:

+nnn reflects the number of a Product Specification (e.g. 101).

+x reflects the Edition number.

+y reflects the Revision number.

+z reflects the Clarification number.

 In order to implement a product-specific metadata model, the S-100 XML schemas that encode generic S-100 metadata can be supplemented with executable constraint checks to apply product-specific restrictions, in Schematron or another language.
 Such executable constraints can be separated from the generic schemas, customized for each Product Specification, and evolve without affecting the generic schemas.
 While Schematron is a popular means of implementing such constraint checks, it is not the only means – XSLT transforms, for example, are an alternative implementation method.

-This method means no change to the generic Exchange Catalogue XML schema or XSD files is needed.
-Instead product-specific customization can be implemented by adding supplementary files to the S-100 generic implementation.
-Implementation by means of a substitute XML schema for each Product Specification is theoretically possible but imposes additional burdens of developing such schemas, ensuring their compatibility with the generic model and schemas, ensuring that they track the evolution of the generic model and schemas, and keeping any code generated from the schemas up to date.
-It should be noted also that there are certain types of constraints which cannot be implemented in the XML Schema specification, not even with the keyref and unique elements.
-Implementation by means of substitute product-specific schemas is therefore recommended against.
+Product-specific customization can be implemented by adding supplementary files to the S-100 generic implementation.

 Table B-12-1 below describes how Product Specifications can describe their metadata models.
 The actions are elaborations of the allowed extensions listed in S-100 Part 4a, Appendix 4a-D. The UML diagram would be based on S-100 Figure 17-7.